Free exercise library

 It's not the equipment that makes the difference.
 It's you.

-So my final bit of advice: keep painting.
 Be consistent.
 Be patient with yourself.
 Don't expect perfection every time.
+Now go make some art.

 Patrick Visser is a watercolour artist based in Sydney, Australia.
 Having spent his younger years as a musician, Patrick sees rhythm and improvisation as integral to creative expression.
 He discovered in watercolour a medium that mirrors his love for simplicity, imperfection, and discovery.

-His paintings, often atmospheric landscapes and natural scenes, aim to evoke a sense of place through light, shadow, and suggestion rather than fine detail.
+His paintings — often atmospheric landscapes and natural scenes — aim to evoke a sense of place through light, shadow, and suggestion rather than fine detail.

-He prefers working in as few layers as possible and allowing the water and pigment to do the work—embracing the happy accidents that make watercolour such a rewarding medium.
+Patrick is drawn to the challenge of balancing looseness with structure, combining bold connected shapes with subtle transitions in value and colour.
+He prefers working in as few layers as possible, allowing the water and pigment to do the work — embracing the happy accidents that make watercolour such a rewarding medium.

 Watercolour Workout is Patrick's approach to learning and teaching watercolour through deliberate practice.
-Each week, subscribers receive a focused 15-minute exercise designed to build specific skills—from water control and value studies to colour mixing and brush techniques.
+Each week, subscribers receive a focused 15-minute exercise designed to build specific skills — from water control and value studies to colour mixing and brush techniques.

 His goal is to encourage beginners and hobbyists to paint with confidence, embrace imperfection, and enjoy the lifelong process of learning.

 Join the Watercolour Workout community on Substack for weekly exercises, painting tips, and encouragement on your watercolour journey.
+Whether you're picking up a brush for the first time or returning after years away, you're welcome here.